-The College distributed \$2,232,837 and \$2,251,234 during 2016 and 2015, respectively, for student loans through the U.S. Department of Education Federal Family Education Loan Program (FFELP).
-These distributions and related funding sources are not included as expenses and revenues, or as cash disbursements and cash receipts in the accompanying financial statements.
+The College distributed \$2,092,093 and \$2,232,837 during 2017 and 2016, respectively, for student loans through the U.S. Department of Education federal direct lending program.
+These distributions and related funding sources are not included as expenses and revenues or as cash disbursements and cash receipts in the accompanying financial statements.